-It is advisable to set deadlines for during working hours on a normal working day i.e., Monday-Friday for online submissions.
-This is to ensure someone is available to help if there are any issues with submission and to allow time to take action within a working day.
+It is advisable to set deadlines for online submissions during working hours on a normal working day i.e., Monday-Friday.
+This is to ensure someone is available to help if there are any submission issues and to allow time to take action within a working day.
 In the case of distance learning, a deadline of midnight is acceptable to allow for learners in different time zones to submit.

-Late submission of work is dealt with as outlined in Section 8.1 Marking Procedures.
+Late submission of work is dealt with as outlined in Marking Procedures.